-- 1. The parent entity has guaranteed the lease liabilities of a controlled entity under an operating lease for premises to a maximum of \$504,620. - 2.
-The parent entity has guaranteed the performance of a controlled entity under a hire purchase arrangement with Commonwealth Bank Finance Corporation. - 3.
-The parent entity has guaranteed the performance of a controlled entity under a long term contract with the Esperance Port Authority for the provision of port services related to the exporting of iron ore. - 4.
-The parent entity has contingent liabilities in respect of termination benefits which may arise pursuant to service agreements entered into with executives and employees who take part in the management of the Economic Entity.
-The maximum amount of the contingent liability is dependent upon the circumstances in which the employment is terminated. - 5.
-The parent entity has guaranteed the performance of a controlled entity's obligations under a Farm in Agreement in respect of a petroleum lease. - 6.
-Controlled entities within the Economic Entity have guaranteed the performance of a third party's obligations to BHP Minerals Limited in respect of mining leases on which the Cockatoo Island Joint Venture carries out mining operations. - In the Sale and Purchase Agreement, for the sale of the Burton Coal Project, dated 15 September 1999 between RAG Australia Coal Pty Ltd, RAG International Mining GmbH, Portman Limited and Pelsoil Limited, various warranties, indemnities and guarantees were given to RAG by Portman or Pelsoil. - No claims in respect to warranties, indemnities or guarantees have been or are expected to be received by Portman or Pelsoil. - 8.
-A claim of \$491,562 has been made against the parent entity by a former employee in respect of the cancellation of employee share options.
-This claim is being defended by the company. - 9.
-Native Title claims exist over the land that the Koolyanobbing Project and Cockatoo Island Joint Venture occupy.
-Under the Native Title Act the Project and Joint Venture are however protected for all current and future mining operations on existing mining leases.
-Applications for new mining leases may require agreement with any Native Title applicant regarding compensation before the mining lease would be granted by the Government. - 10.
-A Section 10 heritage protection application is under consideration by the Federal Minister.
-This is by a group related to parties who have previously sought to prevent new mine development.
-None of these particular applicants have demonstrated cultural connection to the area or specific knowledge relating to any sites requiring protection.
-Following detailed reporting, two previous Section 10 protection applications were rejected by the Federal Minister.
-Portman considers the potential for the remaining application to cause disruption to operations to be very low.
+- 1. Portman has guaranteed the lease liabilities of a controlled entity under an operating lease for premises to a maximum of \$504,620.
+Portman believes the likelihood of a claim being made is remote and hence has not provided for it in its accounts. - 2.
+Portman has guaranteed the performance of a controlled entity under a hire purchase arrangement with Commonwealth Bank Finance Corporation.
+Portman believes the likelihood of a claim being made is remote and hence has not provided for it in its accounts. - 3.
+Portman has guaranteed the performance of a controlled entity under a long term contract with the Esperance Port Authority for the provision of port services related to the exporting of iron ore.
+Portman believes the likelihood of a claim being made is remote and hence has not provided for it in its accounts. - 4.
+Portman has contingent liabilities in respect of termination benefits which may arise pursuant to service agreements entered into with executives and employees who take part in the management of the Company.
+The maximum amount of the contingent liability is dependent upon the circumstances in which the employment is terminated.
+Subsequent to year end three employees were made redundant.
+Under the service agreements a total of \$1.472M was paid out. - 5.
+Portman has guaranteed the performance of a controlled entity's obligations under a Farm in Agreement in respect of a petroleum lease.
+Portman believes the likelihood of a claim being made is remote and hence has not provided for it in its accounts. - 6.
+Controlled entities within the Company have guaranteed the performance of a third party's obligations to BHP Minerals Limited in respect of mining leases on which the Cockatoo Island Joint Venture carries out mining operations.
+Portman believes the likelihood of a claim being made is remote and hence has not provided for it in its accounts - 7.
+In the Sale and Purchase Agreement, for the sale of the Burton Coal Project, dated 15 September 1999 between RAG Australia Coal Pty Ltd, RAG International Mining GmbH, Portman Limited and Pelsoil Limited, various warranties, indemnities and guarantees were given to RAG by Portman or Pelsoil.
+No claims in respect to warranties, indemnities or guarantees have been or are expected to be received by Portman or Pelsoil. - 8.
+A claim of \$491,562 has been made against Portman by a former employee in respect of the cancellation of employee share options which has now been settled.
+In addition a new claim has been raised by another former employee which is currently under review.